How to select an objective function using information theory: Uncertainty to Information

+Essentially, $K$ measures the information loss, in bits, we incur for assuming the wrong error distribution with our objective function.
+As we discuss throughout the paper, whatever the intended use of our model, we will pay that penalty in some form.
+Later on, we will demonstrate how to determine which objective pays the smallest such penalty.

-Because of its generality, information theory bridges all scientific disciplines \cite{Cover_2006, Kumar_2020}, which creates several interesting tautologies--- maximizing information is equivalent to minimizing uncertainty, is equivalent to maximizing probability, is equivalent to minimizing code length, is equivalent to maximizing data compression \cite{Grunwald_2007}--- that are repeated and explored throughout this paper.
+Because of its generality, information theory bridges all scientific disciplines \cite[pp. 1--5]{Cover_2006, Kumar_2020}, which creates several interest\-ing taut\-ologies--- maximizing information is equivalent to minimizing uncertainty, is equivalent to maximizing probability, is equivalent to minimizing code length, is equivalent to maximizing data compression \cite{Grunwald_2007}--- that are repeated and explored throughout this paper.
 In that broad sense, the information-theoretic paradigm motivates a wide range of well-known statistical methods including generalized linear models, Bayesian model selection, and ``universal'' likelihood or divergence estimators \cite<e.g.,>{Perez_Cruz_2008, Wang_2009, Vrugt_2022_universal}.
-We will not review them all here, but rather focus on the theory of why they work, and demonstrate how that theory can be used to measure model uncertainty via the objective function.
+We use the term ``universal'' somewhat informally to refer to methods that are not bound to a specific parametric likelihood function.
+We will not review them here, but they are, in theory, all justified and evaluated using information theory.